avernikoz/webpack-react-redux-config-my/react-basics/README.md

-To launch TodoListApp you need to go through these steps.
+To launch ContactsApp you need to go through these steps.

-FOR USER:

-1. Clone repo
-2. Type 'node server.js' in Terminal.
-3. Open your browser and go to 'http://localhost:3001/'
-4. Enjoy!

 FOR DEVELOPER:

 1. Clone repo
-2. Install dependencies (npm i)
+2. Install dependencies (npm i).
-3. Start project with command: 'gulp' OR 'gulp default' in Terminal, these commands will run server.
+3. Build project (npm run build)
+4. Start server (npm start) and go to 'http://localhost:3000/'
-4. Open Google Chrome Canary and enjoy!
+5. Open your browser and enjoy!